Priskip/purgatory/README.txt

             -  Spatial Awareness Art
             -  Alchemist Arena Art

-Letaali     - All of the Finnish things that I don't understand (that covers a lot of ground...)
+Letaali     - All of the Finnish things that I don't understand

 Twitch Chat - For the ocasional suggestions that are actually good